seraphimofbrooklyn/seraphimofbrooklyn.github.io/_posts/2020-11-1-The Inevitability of Idols and Religion.md

 </figcaption>
 </figure>

-However this modern paradigm overlooks the fact that just as it is physically that nature hates a vacuum, so it is the case with spiritual vacuums; something always fills the void.
+However this modern paradigm overlooks the fact that just as it is nature hates a physical vacuum, so it is the case with spiritual vacuums; something always fills the void.
 This is somewhat akin to Jordan Peterson has said ***"People don't have ideas.
 Ideas have people".***

 <figure>
 	<img src="/images/TraditionalvsModern2.png">